Registering with Student Accessibility

 Step 2: Submit Your Accommodation Request Form

-Once you have the appropriate documentation, please upload it and submit your Accommodation Request Form here: https://uregina-accommodate.symplicity.com/public_accommodation/.
+Once you have the appropriate documentation, please upload it when you submit your Accommodation Request Form here: https://uregina-accommodate.symplicity.com/public_accommodation/Please submit this form at least 24 hours in advance of your appointment.
+You should receive an automatic email reply with information on your next steps.

 Step 3: Book an Intake Appointment

-Please book an appointment with an Accessibility Advisor to discuss your needs and create an accommodation plan.
-Please email accessibility@uregina.ca with your Student ID and phone number, or call 306-337-2200 and leave a message.
+Please book an appointment with an Accessibility Officer to discuss your needs and create an accommodation plan.
+To book an appointment, please email accessibility@uregina.ca or phone 306-337-2200, and provide your full name, Student ID, phone number, and availability for an appointment.
+Appointments can be completed in-person, over the phone, or virtually.